Indolent Websites

 Life made Man.

-In the wastes of desire
+In wastes of desire

 the grotesque can-can.